alberico-eduardo-byx/DisasterMap/README.md

 -   **Implement pagination** for handling larger datasets.
 -   **Improve UI/UX**, including better error handling and loading indicators.
--   **Add more filtering options**, such as searching by location or magnitude.
+-   **Add more filtering options**, such as searching by magnitude.
--   **Implement real-time updates** using web sockets.
+-   **Implement real-time updates**.
 -   **Add user authentication and authorization**.

 ## Contributing

-We welcome contributions to the Disaster Map project!
+Feel free to contribute to the Global Event Tracker project!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.